cbgoodman/cgoodman_hugo/content/teaching/2021f-revenue.md

 ---

 Theories and practices of public sector revenues.
 Topics include efficiency and equity considerations, alternative revenue generation, financial analysis, and tax and revenue administration.

+A preview to the course can be found [here](https://pspa611.cgoodman.com).